 Malaria: The most worrisome disease for foreigners is malaria.
 If you ever catch a fever, go to the labs in Regency Hospital to get tested.
 You can go directly to the lab and request the test without seeing a doctor.
 It is fast and cheap (4000TSH for blood smear or about 40,000TSH for the blood test).
 Do not go to Muhimbili because they are required to charge a 60,000TSH consultation fee plus the cost of the tests.

 Phone / WIFI: Any unlocked phone will work in Tanzania.
 You can buy a SIM Card at any vendor.
 Internet is through your cellphone via the personal hotspot function.
-Airtel and Vodacome have the best signal and is usually good enough for high-definition skype calls, streaming youtube, etc.
+Airtel and Vodacome have the best signal and are usually good enough for high-definition skype calls, streaming youtube, etc.

 Tanzania’s country code is +255.
 When you are within the country using a local phone, you can drop the +255 and add a 0.
 When you are outside the country, you drop the 0 and add +255.